ZDOSt/Game-Master/README.md

 A SillyTavern Preset where the LLM acts as the Game/Dungeon Master, and you are the Player.
 The result of weeks of writing and rewriting rules over and over until I was satisfied.
 Also my very first contribution to the community.
 NOTE: This preset uses Marinara Spaghetti's layout as a base.
 It will look familiar.
 Full credits at the end :)

+SETTINGS:
+Tested With: Sonnet, Opus
+Prompt Pre-Processing: None
+Reasoning Formatting: <think> / </think>
+Start Reply With: <think> (Do not show in chat)

 PRESET: HOW IT WORKS
 1. You send a message.